someear9h/Pneumonia-Detection-deeplearning/README.md

 This project successfully implements **deep learning, MLOps, CI/CD, and cloud deployment** to detect pneumonia with high accuracy.
 The use of **DVC** ensures reproducibility, while **AWS EC2 and Docker** provide scalability for real-world deployment.
 ---

-Add your LinkedIn profile link at the end of the README under a **"Connect with Me"** section.
-Here's how it can be formatted:

----
 ## Connect with Me
 For more details and professional connections, visit my **[LinkedIn Profile](https://www.linkedin.com/in/samarth-tikotkar-7532b0328/)**.